Frogs (film): Plot

-On Pickett's advice, Charles and Maybelle (Jason's butler and cook, respectively) decide to leave, along with Kenneth's fiancée, Bella Garrington.
+On Smith's advice, family butler Charles and maid Maybelle decide to leave, along with Kenneth's fiancée, Bella Garrington.
 Clint takes them across the lake in his speedboat.
-Clint looks for a nearby bush while the others investigate.
-A flock of golden eagles appear, and they disappear behind a tree; their fate is left a mystery (though a strewn-open suitcase is seen later).
-Clint discovers his boat is adrift, thinking that the tether has been gnawed by something and swims to reach it, but a cottonmouth bites him in the water, poisoning him.
-His wife, Jenny, tries to rescue him, but gets stuck in the river bank and is attacked by an alligator snapping turtle.
+As Clint investigates the abandoned dock, a flock of golden eagles attack Charles, Maybelle, and Bella, forcing them to flee.
+Clint discovers his boat is adrift and swims to reach it, but a water moccasin bites him to death.
+His wife Jenny tries to rescue him but gets stuck in the river bank, only to be attacked and killed by an alligator snapping turtle.

-Karen and Pickett are forced to leave with Clint and Jenny's children; Jason refuses to join them.
-They cross the lake in Pickett's canoe, encountering an alligator and water snakes, which Pickett dispatches with a boat paddle and a shotgun.
-They make it to shore and reach the road, where they hitch a ride with a woman and her son.
-She tells them that she is heading to Jefferson City and has not seen a single person or car for the past hour, while the boy shows them a huge frog that he took from summer camp.
+Karen and Smith decide to leave with Clint and Jenny's children; Jason refuses to join them.
+They cross the lake in Smith's canoe, encountering an alligator and water moccasins, which Smith dispatches with a boat paddle and a shotgun.
+They make it to shore, where they discover Charles, Maybelle, and Bella's bloodied belongings.
+They reach the road and hitch a ride with a woman and her son, who tell their guests about the absence of highway traffic.
+As they head towards Jefferson City, the son shows them a huge frog he took from summer camp.

-That night, now alone in his mansion (save for his dog, Colonel), Jason witnesses hundreds of frogs breaking into the house and staring at him.
-The phone rings, but when he answers it, the line is still dead.
-Looking around the room at his stuffed animal trophies adds to his tension, and he collapses and dies, apparently from a heart attack.
-Jason's body becomes completely covered with frogs.
-All of the lights in the mansion flicker out.
+That night, now alone in his mansion (with his dog, Colonel), Jason witnesses hundreds of frogs breaking into the house and staring at him.
+The phone rings, but the line is still dead when he answers it.
+As the atmosphere intensifies, he collapses and dies as the frogs swarm him.
+Every light in the mansion goes out.

-An animated frog appears in the ending credits with a human hand in its mouth.
+In the ending credits, an animated frog appears with a human hand in its mouth.
 The frog swallows the hand before hopping away.